-Applications for competitive grants will be released by RPOSD at least six months prior to the application deadline and will be accompanied by informative workshops across the county.
-RPOSD will announce the release of competitive grant applications through their website, by email blasts, and social media.
+Applications for competitive grants will be released by RPOSD approximately six months prior to the application deadline and will be accompanied by informative workshops.
+RPOSD will announce the release of competitive grant applications through its website, by email blasts, and social media.
 A typical competitive grant timeline, from application to award, is shown in Table 3-5.
 Applicants who missed the deadline will have to wait until the next grant cycle to reapply.
-Refer to Section 3.1.2 for additional information about the competitive grants calendar.